 - Clip it up to dry flat.
 You could use a magnetic hook on your fridge or use this type of hook inside a cupboard.

 - Hang it on a hook (if it has a hole or you punch a hole in it).

 Which Is the Best Swedish Dishcloth?

-For the purpose of this post, I tested 6 different Swedish dishcloths.
+I tested 6 different Swedish dishcloths.
 I also gave some to several friends to get more opinions.
-Below are my opinion of the different brands.
+Here are the brands I tested and what I thought about them:

 - Cute patterns

 - Too Expensive (about $6/cloth) See on Amazon